I was born to an amazing, intrepid Mother who followed her heart and my Darling Dad who was one of the kindest men I have ever met.

 Changing with the Times

-Things changed as we moved from Church to Church and the ages of the children and their needs of my time etc. We also had my elderly parents living with us.
+Things changed as we moved from Church to Church and the ages of the children with their various of my time etc. We also had my elderly parents living with us.

 If I can offer any advice it would be: